Implications of Local Friendliness violation for quantum causality: Classical and Quantum Causal Explanation

 \begin{prin}[\RPCC\ (RPCC)] If two sets of \events\ {\bf A} and {\bf B} are correlated, and no \event\ in either is a \cause\ of any \event\ in the other, then they have a set of common \causes\ {\bf C}, such that conditioning on {\bf C} eliminates the correlation. \end{prin}

-In more modern terms, Reichenbach's Principle follows from a general framework of (classical) causal models~\cite{Pearl2000}\footnote{An introduction to the classical causal model framework applied to quantum foundations can be found in \cite{Wood2015}.}.
-In this framework, causal structure is represented by a directed acyclic graph (DAG), with random variables of interest associated with nodes, and arrows between nodes representing an asymmetric cause-effect relationship.
+In more modern terms, Reichenbach's Principle follows from a general framework of (classical) causal models~\cite{Pearl2000} \red (An introduction to the classical causal model framework applied to quantum foundations can be found in \cite{Wood2015}.) \blk In this framework, causal structure is represented by a directed acyclic graph (DAG), with random variables of interest associated with nodes, and arrows between nodes representing an asymmetric cause--effect relationship.
 The added requirement of acyclicity is intended to exclude causal loops.
-For example, the causal structure used in the derivation of a Bell inequality in a bipartite scenario has the form in Fig.~\ref{fig:DAG_Bell}.
+For example, the causal structure used in the derivation of a Bell inequality in a bipartite scenario has the form shown in Figure~\ref{fig:DAG_Bell}.

 In a classical causal model, any probability distribution over the node variables that is compatible with a given graph must satisfy a constraint called the \emph{Causal Markov Condition} (CMC).
 This can be expressed as the requirement that a variable $X$ is independent of its non-effects $\mathrm{Nd}(X)$ (any nodes that are not among its ``descendants'' in the graph), conditional on its direct causes $\mathrm{Pa}(X)$ (its ``parent'' nodes).
 That is,